alexkisielewicz/quiz-game/README.md

 ## Disclaimer
--   <b>James Bond Quiz Game was created for educational purpose only.</b>
+-   James Bond Quiz Game was created for educational purpose only.